yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/appendix/errorcodes.md

 210308 | Set campaign active.	| Cannot set Auto Bidding when Campaign is not "ACTIVE".
 210309 | Set campaign to Manual CPC.  | Cannot set Auto Bidding when Campaign is not "MANUAL_CPC".
 210310 | Select the correct bid type.  | Bid type does not match.
+210403 | Not enough conversions or invalid setting. |Conversion is not enough.<br>Conversion related bidding strategy has been set in Mobile app download campaign for iOS.

 ##### Service
 [AdGroupService](/docs/en/api_reference/services/AdGroupService.md)